-In the early years of the Ekati mine operation, BHP Billiton hosted annual workshops to review their environmental monitoring programs.
-These workshops were well-attended by Aboriginal communities, regulatory agencies, the Agency and the company.
-They were a valuable way to review monitoring results, provide feedback and recommend changes for the following year.
+In the early years of the Ekati mine operation, BHP Billiton (now Dominion Diamond Ekati Corporation, ULC, or DDEC) hosted annual workshops to review their environmental monitoring programs.
+These workshops were well-attended by Aboriginal communities, regulatory agencies, the Agency, and the company.
+They were a valuable way to review monitoring results, provide feedback, and recommend changes for the following year.
 It was also a unique opportunity for all stakeholders to interact and share information, as well as to question the technical consultants doing the monitoring work for BHP Billiton.

 In 2004, the Agency wrote a letter to BHP Billiton expressing our concern about the company’s cancellation of its annual workshops.
 The Agency decided to host annual environmental workshops in those years the company does not (while encouraging them to participate).
 We have done so since 2004.
-We present the previous year’s results of BHP Billiton’s environmental monitoring programs in an easily understood format, as well as the Agency’s interpretation and recommendations.
+In our environmental workshops, we present the previous year’s results of DDEC’s environmental monitoring programs in an easily understood format, as well as the Agency’s interpretation and recommendations.